 for help.

 NESSI uses a dichroic beamsplitter to separate the incoming light (at 686nm) into blue and red channels before focusing on the two identical cameras, which operate simultaneously.
 The speckle filter choice will be one of 467nm or 562nm paired with one of 716nm or 832nm.
-NESSI's SDSS filters are also listed below (although not used for speckle imaging).
-Data are in nanometers and fractional efficiencies as quoted by the manufacturer.
+NESSI's SDSS filters are also listed below.
+They may be used for speckle imaging, as discussed below and, in this case, users' filter choice will include SDSS ugr in the blue channel and iz in the red.
+Transmission curves linked from the filters table are as quoted by the manufacturer.

 Name | c. wave | FWHM | diffraction limit | data |